gantsign/ansible-role-java/README.md

 ### Major Version Configuration

 The below only has to be configured for a new major release of Java.

+**Warning:** this role is incompatible with Java 6 and earlier due to the different way the JDK was packaged for those releases.

 ```yaml
 # SHA256 sum for the redistributable JCE Policy Files (i.e. jce_policy-8.zip)